In this article, we'll walk through the process of transitioning an HL-managed community to an AMS-managed community.

 2. Add members to your AMS-managed community

-Because membership is now governed by your AMS, you need to associate the AMS code to all of the users you want in the community.
+Because membership is now governed by your AMS, you have to associate the AMS code to all of the users you want in the community.
 This is how they get added to the community.

 3. Decide what content to migrate from your HL-managed community